Josip Broz Tito: Tito–Stalin split

-Unlike other states in east-central Europe liberated by allied forces, Yugoslavia liberated itself from Axis domination with limited direct support from the Red Army.
-Tito's leading role in liberating Yugoslavia not only greatly strengthened his position in his party and among the Yugoslav people but also caused him to be more insistent that Yugoslavia had more room to follow its own interests than other Bloc leaders who had more reasons to recognise Soviet efforts in helping them liberate their own countries from Axis control.
-Although Tito was formally an ally of Stalin after World War II, the Soviets had set up a spy ring in the Yugoslav party as early as 1945, giving way to an uneasy alliance.
+Unlike other states in east-central Europe liberated by allied forces, Yugoslavia liberated itself from Axis domination with limited support from the Red Army.
+Tito's leading role in liberating Yugoslavia not only strengthened his position in his party and among Yugoslavians, but caused him to be insistent that Yugoslavia had more room to follow its interests than other Bloc leaders, who had more reasons to recognise Soviet efforts in liberating their countries.
+Although Tito was formally an ally of Stalin after World War II, the Soviets set up a spy ring in the Yugoslav party as early as 1945, giving way to an uneasy alliance.